WAAY-TV: News operation

 Senator Tommy Tuberville being interviewed by Dan Schaffer of WAAY-TV in 2021.

-In the Spring 2007 ratings period, all of the station's newscasts ranked in third place.
-This is in contrast from the 1970s through the early 1990s, when WAAY was still family-owned.
+In the spring 2007 ratings period, all of the station's newscasts ranked in third place.
+This was in contrast to the period from the 1970s through the early 1990s, when WAAY was still family-owned.
 On July 16, 2007, WAAY unveiled a new set and graphics package similar to that of sister stations WWSB and WTXL.
 Beginning September 13, 2010, its news title became WAAY 31 FirstNews.
-The station was the first to air a 4:30 a.m. newscast in the market and is the only station in the area airing local news weekday at 11 a.m. and 4 p.m.
+The station was the first to air a 4:30 a.m. newscast in the market and was the only station in the area that aired local news weekday at 11 a.m. and 4 p.m.
 The channel produced a prime time newscast at 9 p.m. for UPN affiliate WHDF during the early 2000s.
-On September 20, 2010, through a new news share agreement, a second WAAY-produced broadcast at 9 began airing every night on Fox affiliate WZDX.
-In addition to its main studios, WAAY maintains news bureaus in Decatur (on Lee Street Northeast) and Florence (on North Pine Street within the University of North Alabama campus).
-The station operates its own weather radar at the main studios called "Live Storm Force 31 Doppler Max".
+On September 20, 2010, through a new news share agreement, a second WAAY-produced broadcast at 9 p.m. began airing every night on Fox affiliate WZDX.
+In addition to its main studios, WAAY maintained news bureaus in Decatur (on Lee Street Northeast) and Florence (on North Pine Street within the University of North Alabama campus).
+The station operated its own weather radar at the main studios called "Live Storm Force 31 Doppler Max".

 On December 12, 2011, WAAY began broadcasting its news programming in high definition, making it the third station in the Huntsville television market to do so behind WAFF and WHNT.
 The WZDX broadcasts were included in the upgrade.

 In mid-2014, the station launched three websites, SpaceAlabama.com, RedstoneAlabama.com, and TechAlabama.com to cover the space, military, and technology industries in the Northern Alabama area.
 As of 2021, though, the websites are defunct.

 In late-September 2014, the StormForce 31 Weather Team launched a 24/7 weather channel for Northern Alabama called StormForce 31 WeatherNation.
 The channel featured regional and national weather from WeatherNation TV with local forecasts from the WAAY weather team, every 10 minutes on the 5's.
 The channel was seen on digital channel 31.2 until August 2017.

 In August 2017, WAAY-TV announced that Ion Television would replace WeatherNation on 31.2.

 On January 17, 2025, Allen Media Group announced plans to cut local meteorologist/weather forecaster positions from its stations, including WAAY, and replacing them with a "weather hub" produced by The Weather Channel, which AMG also owns.
 The decision was reversed within a week by management in response to "viewer and advertiser reaction".

+On August 3, 2026, WAAY's news and weather apps were discontinued and merged into the apps of WAFF.
+On August 6, WAFF chief meteorologist Brad Travis revealed that WAAY would begin to simulcast WAFF's newscasts on August 13, officially merging the two news operations.